CurtisNewbie/auth-gateway/README.md

 ## Update

+- Starting from v1.1.1, `goauth` is required for path level authorization and resource management.

-Starting from v1.0.8, `auth-gateway` has changed from `Nacos` to `Consul`.
+- Starting from v1.0.8, `auth-gateway` has changed from `Nacos` to `Consul`.
 Both the `file-service` and `auth-service` have changed to `Consul` at version `v1.2.4` and `v1.1.4.2` as well.
 If the `v1.0.8` version is used for auth-gateway, all the other services must be upgraded to appropriate versions, because `auth-gateway` relies on service discovery to route requests.